Wingspeg/tse/README.md

-# Privacy-Enhanced Federated Learning Framework
+# Trusted Security Enhancement for Privacy-Preserving Computation: A Unified Representation Framework for Algorithm, Computing Power and Data

 A research framework that combines **Shapley-guided adaptive differential privacy** with **lattice-based collaborative folding proofs** for verifiable federated